 Private landowners can convey some of their property to a land trust, which is a nonprofit organization, and receive tax benefits

 A trust is a legal entity that holds assets for another person’s benefit.
 A real estate land trust is designed to hold the property title or deed to a tract of undeveloped land.
 Since the trust owns the land, it allows someone to purchase land with less of a paper trail.
-The real estate land trust originated in Illinois when landowners wanted to bypass a law that forbid people who owned land to vote on future projects scheduled for the city.
+The real estate land trust originated in Illinois when landowners wanted to bypass a law that forbade people who owned land to vote on future projects scheduled for the city.